neftjs/neft/index.coffee.md

 *Boolean* List::has(*Any* value)
 --------------------------------

-This method checks whether given *value* exists in a list.
+Returns `true` if the given value exists in the list.

 ```
 var list = new List(['a', 'b']);